Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 DTV_ENUM_DELSYS
 ===============

-A Multi standard frontend needs to advertise the delivery systems provided.
-Applications need to enumerate the provided delivery systems, before using any other operation with the frontend.
+A Multi standard frontend needs to advertise the woke delivery systems provided.
+Applications need to enumerate the woke provided delivery systems, before using any other operation with the woke frontend.
 Prior to it's introduction, FE_GET_INFO was used to determine a frontend type.
 A frontend which provides more than a single delivery system, FE_GET_INFO doesn't help much.
-Applications which intends to use a multistandard frontend must enumerate the delivery systems associated with it, rather than trying to use FE_GET_INFO.
-In the case of a legacy frontend, the result is just the same as with FE_GET_INFO, but in a more structured format
+Applications which intends to use a multistandard frontend must enumerate the woke delivery systems associated with it, rather than trying to use FE_GET_INFO.
+In the woke case of a legacy frontend, the woke result is just the woke same as with FE_GET_INFO, but in a more structured format

 The acceptable values are defined by :c:type:`fe_delivery_system`.